Humberside Fire and Rescue Service: Fire stations

-HFRS operates 31 fire stations.
+HFRS operates 30 fire stations.
 These stations are strategically located to provide suitable coverage for the region.
-Nine of these stations are wholetime, three stations are wholetime and retained, and 19 stations are retained only.
-The 31 stations are divided into four Community Protection Units (CPUs), with each one covering a different area.
+Nine of these stations are wholetime, three stations are wholetime and retained, and 18 stations are retained only.
+The 30 stations are divided into four Community Protection Units (CPUs), with each one covering a different area.

 The headquarters of HFRS are located on the western outskirts of Hull on Summergroves Way near the boundary with Hessle.
 This building houses the majority of the service's administration and support services including Stores, IT, Health & Safety, Training etc. The fire station at Immingham West doubles up as a training facility and has a railway carriage for crews to practise on railway rescues.

 On 1 January 2013, plans were submitted to Hull City Council expressing Humberside Fire and Rescue Service's intention to replace Clough Road fire station with a new £3.9 million facility on the existing site.
 Planning permission was granted by Hull City Council in April 2013, and the new station became operational in July 2015.
 Two new fire stations in central Hull and Brough were opened in 2017, and in 2018, the £9 million Jean Bishop Integrated Care Centre (ICC), part of which contains a new fire station for the East Hull area, was opened.
 Plans were approved in 2022 to extend Hornsea fire station by adding a new appliance bay, accommodating one of two new Rapid Intervention Vehicles acquired from Gatwick Airport in 2022, and HFRS announced in August 2024 that its Howden station was to be rebuilt, scheduled for completion in 2025.

-Only one fire station has been closed by HFRS since its formation in 1974: this was Sledmere fire station, a single-appliance retained station closed in 2008 as part of cost-saving measures.
+Only two fire stations have been closed by HFRS since its formation in 1974.
+The first was Sledmere fire station, a single-appliance retained station closed in 2008 as part of cost-saving measures.
+The second was Cromwell Road fire station in Grimsby, which closed during 2025 due to low usage after it had previously been reduced in 2014 from two appliances to one stationed on standby overnight.